 Here’s a look at the most popular models:

 - Pressure-Assisted Toilets: Sometimes even deep basement lines aren’t enough to clear sewage.
 Pressure-assisted toilets use air pressure to force wastewater through the lines and prevent clogs.

 - Composting Toilets: Composting toilets require little water and turn your sewage into compost.
 These designs require excellent outside ventilation.

 - Sewage-Ejector Toilets: Ejecting toilets temporarily house sewage and then pump it into the sewer or septic line.
 These designs come in both above-ground and below-ground models.

 - Up-Flushing Toilets: Up-flushing designs are self-contained and hook directly into existing sewer lines.
-These toilets are perfect for homeowners weary of breaking their basement floor.
+These toilets are perfect for homeowners wary of breaking their basement floor.
 Some up-flushing models also grind waste to prevent clogs.

-Bathtubs, Showers and Sinks
+Bathtubs, Showers, and Sinks

 Adding additional plumbing fixtures to your basement bathroom will require the same prep and excavation as adding a toilet.
 Plumbing stubs are available in some basements, which makes breaking up your flooring unnecessary.
 Some up-flushing toilet systems also accept shower or sink connections.
 It’s best to have a pro examine your space and determine which kind of fixtures will work best for your bathroom.

 The right lighting can make your basement bathroom as luxurious as your upstairs lavatories.
 But providing your space with power is a job that’s best left to professional electricians.
-Mistakes with electrical systems can cause personal injury, ruined fixtures and fires.
+Mistakes with electrical systems can cause personal injury, ruined fixtures, and fires.

 Installing the Bathroom